izharul-haq/debting/README.md

 Debting is a basic mobile application intended to track lending or borrowing money activities.
 Currently, the only available currency is Indonesian Rupiah (IDR).

+## Features

+Features in Debting:

+1. Create a contact (person who you owe to or owes you).

+2. Create, update, and delete a debt.

+3. View list of debts.

+4. View aggregate of your debts, for each person or in total.

+## Screenshots

+For screenshots, go to `/doc`.

 ## How to Build (Android)

 To build `.apk` file for this app, follow these commands: